 The error term is internal to the CPUs PID loop controller, and is generated again in each PID calculation.
-Although its data is not directly accessible, you can easily calculate it by subtracting: Error = (SP-PV).
-If the PV square-root extract is enabled, then: Error = \sqrt{PV} In any case, the size of the error and algebraic sign determine the next change of the control output for each PID calculation.
+Although its data is not directly accessible, you can easily calculate it by subtracting: Error = (SP - PV).
+The PID calculation operates on this value linearly to give the result.
+However, a few applications can benefit from non-linear control.
+The Error-squared method of non-linear control exaggerates large errors and diminisihes small error.